Cinition/StarHuddle/README.md

 # Build

-Starhuddle makes use of Premake for its project building.
+StarHuddle makes use of Premake for its project building.
 To build the project you just simply write `premake.exe vs2022` to build it for Visual Studio 2022.

 Go to [this link](https://premake.github.io/docs/Using-Premake) more information on how to build to other platforms